top of page

 Is this technique available in Mumbai?

-Yes, robotic knee replacement with mini subvastus muscle-sparing approach is available in Mumbai.
+Yes, robotic knee replacement with the mini subvastus muscle-sparing approach is available in Mumbai.

 Comments